Kapshtyk/countries/README.md

 - [Node.js](https://nodejs.org/) - Make sure you have Node.js installed.

 > [!IMPORTANT]
-> You should get your API keys for the Google Firebase and Open Weather Map APIs and place them in the .env file (you can use .env.example as a reference).
-You should also replace the Firebase configuration in `src/app/services/auth/firebase.ts` with your own credentials you received from Google.
-The current configuration will probably work, but these credentials can be revoked at any time.
+> You should get your API keys and other credentials for the Google Firebase and Open Weather Map APIs and place them in the .env file (you can use .env.example as a reference).
+The configuration from the .env.example will probably work, but these credentials can be revoked at any time.
+> If you want to run Cypress tests, you will also need to create an .env.local.json file (the same, you can use the .env.local.json.example file).

 ### Installation

 1. Clone this repository:

 ```
 git clone https://github.com/Kapshtyk/countries_typescript.git
 ```

 2. Navigate to the project directory:

 ```
 cd countries_typescript
 ```

 3. Install the required dependencies:

 ```
 npm install
 ```

 ## Usage

 - To start the development server, run:

 ```
 npm start
 ```